mila-iqia/COVI-AgentSim/README.md

 # COVID-19 Spread Simulator for Tracing App

-This is a sub-project of [Peer-to-Peer AI Tracing App](https://mila.quebec/en/peer-to-peer-ai-tracing-of-covid-19/) delegated by [Prof. Yoshua Bengio](https://yoshuabengio.org/).
-Read more about the app in Prof. Bengio's [blog post](https://yoshuabengio.org/2020/03/23/peer-to-peer-ai-tracing-of-covid-19/).
+This is a sub-project of XXX.
+Read more about the app in XXX [blog post]().

 The simulator is built using [`simpy`](!https://simpy.readthedocs.io/en/latest/simpy_intro/index.html).
 It simulates human mobility along with infectious disease (COVID) spreading in a city, where city has houses, grocery stores, parks, workplaces, and other non-essential establishments.